MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 * Experimenting with activity time series.
 It would be helpful to get a snapshop of the last 7 days of steps
 * Hide the Connect to FitBit button if we are already connected and don't show the functionality buttons if we are connected.
 Once we are connected, show the buttons!

+### 10/09/2020
+* We keep having to reconnect to the API after every request.
+Find a way to keep token between requets